yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 bootstrap.sh  Dockerfile.web  entrypoint.sh  tyk_analytics.conf
 ```

-You will find it contains a `Dockerfile.web` for the web dyno, a config file for the dashboard, entrypoint script for the docker container and a bootstrap script for seeding the dashboard instance with sample data.
+You will find it contains a `Dockerfile.web` for the web dyno, a config file for the Dashboard, entrypoint script for the Docker container and a bootstrap script for seeding the dashboard instance with sample data.
 All these files are editable for your purposes but have sane defaults for a PoC.

 > Note that you can use the `FROM` statement in `Dockerfile.web` to use specific dashboard version and upgrade when needed instead of relying on the `latest` tag.

-The [dashboard configuration][11] can be changed by either editing the `tyk_analytics.conf` file or injecting them as [environment variables][12] via `heroku config`.
+The [Dashboard configuration][11] can be changed by either editing the `tyk_analytics.conf` file or injecting them as [environment variables][12] via `heroku config`.
 In this guide we'll use the latter for simplicity of demonstration but there is merit to both methods.

 First let's set the license key:
 ```{.copyWrapper}